Georgy Shpak: Family

-He is married to his wife, Alla, with whom he has a son, Guards Lieutenant Oleg, who was killed in 1995, in the First Chechen War and daughter, Yelena, who achieved the rank of colonel of medical service (N.N.
-Burdenko Military Hospital).
+He is married to his wife, Alla, with whom he has a son, Guards Lieutenant Oleg, who was killed in 1995, in the First Chechen War and daughter, Yelena, who achieved the rank of colonel of medical service (Burdenko Main Military Clinical Hospital).
 He has three grandchildren, Oleg, Anna and Alexander.

 Other

 In December 2011, he published a biographical book General Georgy Shpak, written by a friend and colleague, Boris Kostin.